kwlzn/blast/README.md

 overview
 --------

-blast is a simple web-based, multi-platform music player written in python, HTML/CSS and javascript.
+blast is a simple web-based, multi-platform music/mp3 player written in python, HTML/CSS and javascript.

 installation